zammad/zammad-admin-documentation/settings/security/password.rst

         **- or -**
       * to require your *user to reset the password* upon first login.

-   This way administrators are not required to set a users password at all!
+   This way administrators are not required to set a user's password at all!

 Maximum failed logins